Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: System Model and Problem Formulation

-After taking a measurement $\mathbf{y}_k$, the sensor runs a Kalman filter to precompute the minimum mean square error (MSE) estimate of $\mathbf{x}_k$ using measurements up till time slot $k$.
-The output of the Kalman filter is the state estimate $\mathbf{x}_{k|k}^\textrm{s}$ with the estimation error covariance $\mathbf{P}_{k|k}^\textrm{s}$, where\cite{shi2011Auto}
+After taking a measurement $\mathbf{y}[k]$, the sensor runs a Kalman filter to compute the minimum mean-square error (MSE) estimate of $\mathbf{x}[k]$ using measurements up to and including time slot $k$.
+The output of the Kalman filter is the state estimate $\hat{\mathbf{x}}[k]$ with the estimation error covariance $\mathbf{P}[k]$, where\cite{shi2011Auto}